 If you have a smaller yard or want to keep some pre-mixed for touch ups, you can use any size spray bottle.
 Repurposing a spray bottle that’s been throughly cleaned will work great but if you are going to purchase a spray bottle, choose a glass spray bottle so that you can use it for years to come for a wide variety of uses.

 NOTE: It’s imperative to throughly clean out your sprayer.
 Do not let your homemade weed killer stay in the sprayer in-between uses it will ruin the sprayer.
 Rinse well with water and spray to clean the hose, too.

-Vinegar is the MAIN ingredient in The Best Homemade Natural Non-Toxic Weed Killer, making up 95% of the solution.
+Does vinegar kill weeds, is the most common searched question and vinegar is the MAIN ingredient in The Best Homemade Natural Non-Toxic Weed Killer, making up 95% of the solution.
 But we aren’t using any vinegar, the trick is THIS VINEGAR.

 Before you ask using household or canning vinegar is NOT strong enough for through, long lasting, weed killing.
 Over the past 10 years you name the vinegar, I’ve tried it.
 I can say with complete and utter certainty that THIS VINEGAR will give you the BEST results, 6x more concentrated than traditional 5% white vinegar!